Fats and Oils

 Are you taking cholesterol lowering medication?

-Did you know that some commonly prescribed cholesterol medications may cause depletion of co-enzyme Q10 in the body?
-Co-enzyme Q10 is essential to cardiovascular health, it is a very important antioxidant for the heart (remember you need antioxidants to stop your body from making oxidised HDL’s LDL’s (the dangerous cholesterol).
+Did you know that some commonly prescribed cholesterol medications will be depleted of co-enzyme Q10 in the body?
+Co-enzyme Q10 is essential to cardiovascular health, it is a very important antioxidant for the heart (remember you need antioxidants to stop your body from making oxidised cholestrol (the dangerous cholesterol).
 The highest concentrations are found in the heart where its action is vital to healthy functioning heart muscle tissues.
-Taking a co-enzyme Q10 supplement can:
+Taking good quality a co-enzyme Q10 supplement can:

 - Help maintain the body’s co-enzyme Q10 levels